Purpose of this exercise

 Greenfield is easier than incremental

-Rewriting Present from scratch is a better fit for AI assistance than carefully modifying a live production system where a one-line change can have downstream effects across integrations, edge cases in real data, and behavior that only appears under load.
+• Rewriting Present from scratch is a better AI fit than modifying a live production system

 ⚖️